Dieterbe/dieterblog/content/posts/open-source-undefined-part-1-the-alternative-origin-story.md

 > (...)
 > no person and no organization owns the phrase "open source" as we know it.
 No such legal shadow hangs over its use.
 It remains a meme, and maybe a movement, or many movements.
 Our right to speak the term freely, and to argue for our own meanings, understandings, and aspirations, isn't impinged by anyone’s private property.

-So, we have here a great example of the TradeMark system working exactly as intended, doing the right thing in the service of the people: not giving away unique rights to common words, rights that were demonstrably never OSI's to have.
+So, we have here a great example of the Trademark system working exactly as intended, doing the right thing in the service of the people: not giving away unique rights to common words, rights that were demonstrably never OSI's to have.

 I can't decide which is more wild: OSI's audacious outcries for the whole world to forget about the trademark failure and trust their "pinky promise" right to authority over a common term, or the fact that so much of the global community actually fell for it and repeated a misguided narrative without much further thought. (myself included)